EmanuelRodriguezBedeman/Web-Development/README.md

 # _Table of content._
 Projects made while I'm doing a Web Development bootcamp by Angela Yu.

-Click on the name of the projects to check them out!
+Click on the name of the project to check it out!

  - [HTML Resume](https://emanuelrodriguezbedeman.github.io/Web-Development/HTML%20Resume/index.html)   📄